 We have both Army and Royal Air Force sections and the unit is fully voluntary, with first entry possible in Year 10.
 A good number of senior cadets stay on into Year 11 and the Sixth Form, becoming Non Commissioned Officers (NCOs), and they very much enjoy the opportunity this gives to practise their leadership skills and help the younger cadets.
 All Year 10 cadets will learn about basic field craft, drill, skill at arms, orienteering, first aid, navigation, RAF Part 1 Theory, and get the opportunity to try the confidence area and Close Combat Trainer.

 All cadets have the chance to attend Air Experience Flying and an Army Training Area annual camp (usually in the last week of the summer term), and sometimes we also have places on an Easter RAF Camp.
 The CCF often competes in the Dorset Cadet Challenge and similar competitions, and there is a biennial inspection.
 On alternate years the CCF runs a Field Day for Year 10.
-The Officer Commanding is Captain Emma Dorey and she is assisted by SSI, Ian Rockett, and a number of other full-time staff.
+The Officer Commanding is Major Emma Dorey and she is assisted by SSI, Ian Rockett, and a number of other full-time staff.

 A wide and varied programme of alternative activities is offered to those who choose not to join the CCF.
 This includes: the Bronze Medallion Life Saving Award, a First Aid Course, a Hockey Umpiring Course, Fundraising, Volunteering and charity awareness.